This article was first published in August 2017 and updated in June 2018.

 Casa Del Mar is one of the friendliest, most relaxed and comfortable resorts I have ever stayed at and it shows in its perfect five star TripAdvisor rating.
 The food is amazing and the location, right on the main beach, perfect to laze and relax during the day and enjoy some action at night.

 The hotel is designed as a Mediterranean hacienda reminiscent of an Andalusian property.
 The adults-only beachfront suites are spacious and have everything you need, but you won’t be spending any time there because you will most likely either enjoy the large seahorse pool or the beach, a mere few meters from the suites and the pool area.
-You will not need your shoes for the duration of your stay, unless you decide to venture out of the resort.
+You will not need your shoes for the duration of your stay at Casa del Mar Langkawi, unless you decide to venture out of the resort.

 Rates starting at US$235.
 Check more photos and latest availability here.

-Best Luxury Hotels Langkawi: St Regis Langkawi – For fine marble elegance
+2. St Regis Langkawi – Top hotel in Langkawi for fine marble elegance

 Sunset from the Royal Villa, from St Regis Langkawi

-The hotel does not have a large beach like Casa Del Mar but it does come with a lot of flash, sparkle and an international Asian design with all the touches of a luxury resort, including an infinity pool over the water and a Sunset Royal Villa over the water which has been called “Dream Suite” by the Telegraph.
+As opposed to Casa Del Mar, the St Regis Langkawi is not on the beach but comes with a lot of flash, sparkle and an international Asian design with all the touches of a luxury resort, including an infinity pool with sea views and a Sunset Royal Villa over the water which has been called “Dream Suite” by The Telegraph.

 Photo from the Four Seasons Langkawi

-Located among beaches and jungle, the Four Seasons is as wild and remote as its location, away from the busier south and close to the Kilim karst and mangrove area and located in expansive grounds against the sea on a strip of white fluffy beach and emerald waters.
+Located among beaches and jungle, the Four Seasons Langkawi is as wild and remote as its location, away from the busier south, close to the Kilim karst and mangrove area and located in expansive grounds against the sea on a strip of white fluffy beach and emerald waters.

 Inside, the Four Seasons Langkawi is a blend of East meets West with Asian, Arabic and Western influences reflecting Malaysia’s heritage.
-Outside, the lush jungle overtakes the resort.
+Outside, the lush jungle overtakes the resort, one of the most beautiful hotels in Langkawi without a doubt.

 The rooms have either beach or jungle access and some come with their own outdoor rain showers and sunken baths.
 They are also the largest you will find on the island, and perhaps in Malaysia, measuring more than my one bedroom flat in Singapore.